pickleprat/fabric_data_agent_client/README.md

 #### Authentication Fails

-- Ensure your Azure account has access to the Fabric environment
+- Ensure the Entra ID application (client) has access to call Fabric Data Agents
-- Check that your tenant ID is correct
+- Check that your tenant ID, client ID, and client secret are correct
-- Verify you have permissions to access the specific data agent
+- Verify the application has permissions for `https://api.fabric.microsoft.com/.default`

 #### Data Agent Not Responding

 - Verify the data agent URL is correct and published
 - Check if the data agent is running and accessible
-- Ensure your Azure account has permissions to call the data agent
+- Ensure your application has permissions to call the data agent

 #### Dependency Issues